lunchboxer/listening-legend/static/texts/S-A02 Snow.md

 3. A
 4. slippery
 5. gloves
-6. Because they form in different conditions and change as they fall.
+6. Any two of needles, stars and plates